SonarSource/sonar-scanner-msbuild/sonar-docs/analysis/scan/sonarscanner-for-msbuild.md

 SonarScanner for .NET is distributed as a standalone command line executable, as a extension for <!-- sonarcloud -->[Azure DevOps](/analysis/scan/sonarscanner-for-azure-devops/)<!-- /sonarcloud --><!-- sonarqube -->[Azure DevOps Server](/analysis/scan/sonarscanner-for-azure-devops/)<!-- /sonarqube -->, and as a plugin for [Jenkins](/analysis/scan/sonarscanner-for-jenkins/).

-It supports .Net Core multi-platform projects and it can be used on non-Windows platforms.
+It supports .Net Core on every platform (Windows, macOS, Linux).

 ## Prerequisites
 <!-- sonarqube -->